Belouis Some: Some People

 "Some People" and "Imagination" were both US Hot Dance Club Play hits.

 In spring 1985, Belouis Some supported Frankie Goes to Hollywood on their North American tour with band members Chester Kamen, Gary Twigg, Larry Tolfree, Bias Boshell, Robin Clark and Sandy Bar.
 Some was sponsored by Swatch on the tour.

 Some's contribution to the Pretty in Pink soundtrack, "Round, Round" (released February 1986) was written especially for the film and was produced by Bernard Edwards and recorded in Los Angeles in August 1985.
 The album was listed in Rolling Stones list of "The 25 Greatest Soundtracks of All Time".

 "Round, Round" propelled Belouis Some towards audiences outside of the clubs and college radio in the US and so, after worldwide chart success and extensive touring, the single "Imagination" was re-issued in the UK and became a hit in the United Kingdom in the spring of 1986.
 Both "Some People" and "Imagination" were remixed and re-issued several times.

-"Imagination" can be heard in the films Ghost Chase (Hollywood-Monster) and The Business and has been used in many national and international TV adverts including Panasonic, Barclays Bank and Rimmel London.
+"Imagination" can be heard in the films Ghost Chase (Hollywood-Monster) and The Business and has been used in various TV adverts including Panasonic, Barclays Bank and Rimmel London.

 In May 1986, whilst on tour in the UK, Belouis Some also performed at Swatch Live at the Beacon Theatre, New York.
 Swatch Live also featured skateboarder Rodney Mullen.